steveiliop56/tinyauth/README.md

 ## Localization

-If you would like to help translating tinyauth into more languages, visit the [Crowdin](https://crowdin.com/project/tinyauth) page.
+If you would like to help translate tinyauth into more languages, visit the [Crowdin](https://crowdin.com/project/tinyauth) page.

 ## License